Assessing imbalance in signed brain networks: Results

 \subsubsection{A survey on individual projections}

-Let us start by considering a pair of individual partitions, stressing that a large link density does not prevent BIC minimisation from detecting statistically significant mesoscopic structures: its sensitivity to both the number and the sign of links, in fact, makes it capable of partitioning both denser and sparser configurations.\\
+Let us start by considering individual partitions, stressing that a large link density does not prevent BIC minimisation from detecting statistically significant mesoscopic structures: its sensitivity to both the number and the sign of the links, in fact, makes it capable of partitioning both denser and sparser configurations.\\

-\textit{Na\"ive projections.} As figs.~\ref{fig:10} and~\ref{fig:11} show, BIC minimisation reveals the presence of less than $10$ (more precisely, from $5$ to $6$) communities: the vast majority of links \emph{within} communities - if not all, as evident upon looking at some of the modules - is positive, a result implying that the series describing the activity of these areas are concordant for most of the time.
-For what concerns the links \emph{between} communities, instead, the picture becomes much more interesting: the third and fourth community in fig.~\ref{fig:10} are, in fact, connected by mostly negative links, an evidence suggesting that the two blocks of areas are `in counterphase' for most of the time; while this holds true for the first and third community as well, the first and fourth community are connected by mostly positive links, i.e. even if these blocks of areas are separated, they still seem to work `in phase'.\\
+\textit{Na\"ive projections.} As fig.~\ref{fig:10} shows, BIC minimisation reveals the presence of $8$ communities: the vast majority of links \emph{within} communities - if not all, as evident upon looking at some of the modules - is positive, a result implying that the series describing the activity of these regions are concordant most of the time.
+For what concerns the links \emph{between} communities, instead, the picture becomes much more interesting: all communities in fig.~\ref{fig:10} are, in fact, connected by mostly negative links with the eighth, an evidence suggesting that such a block of regions is `in counterphase' with every other block most of the time; the first and second communities, instead, are connected by mostly positive links, i.e. even if these blocks of regions are separated, they still seem to work `in phase' (i.e. in a \emph{synchronous} fashion).\\

-\textit{Validated projections.} Filtering our projections with a homogeneous benchmark makes the picture even cleaner, as each block is, now, constituted by links of practically the same sign: more precisely, while positive links constitute the majority of links, negative links are found only between modules.
-Filtering our projections with a heterogeneous benchmark, instead, returns a picture which is halfway between the na\"ive one and the bSRGM-induced one, as the blocks are sparser than the na\"ive ones but less homogeneous than the ones induced by the bSRGM.
-The overall message conveyed by such an analysis, however, does not change: the brain seems to be constituted by groups of areas working either `in phase' or `in counterphase' most of the time, each one being constituted by areas working `in phase' most of the time.
+\textit{Validated projections.} Filtering our projections with a homogeneous benchmark makes the picture even clearer, as each block is now constituted by links of practically the same sign: more precisely, while positive links constitute the majority of links, (few) negative links are found only between modules.
+Filtering our projections with a heterogeneous benchmark, instead, returns a picture that is halfway between the na\"ive one and the bSRGM-induced one, as the blocks are sparser than the na\"ive ones, less homogeneous than those induced by the bSRGM, but richer in negative connections than both.
+The overall message conveyed by such an analysis, however, does not change: the brain seems to be constituted by groups of regions working `in phase' most of the time and `in counterphase' (i.e. in an \emph{asynchronous} fashion) with those of other groups; still, BIC minimisation admits regions working `in counterphase' even if belonging to the same group (see, for instance, the patterns highlighted in figs.~\ref{fig:7} and~\ref{fig:8}), as well as regions working `in phase' even if belonging to different groups.